 In this case, we assume that the MPFM is not installed at the wellhead and training data is available only from the well tests.
 This situation can happen when MPFMs are not economically or operationally feasible to install because of high cost or flow assurance challenges and instead well tests are performed to track the production rates.
-To generate feasible data for GB VFM, we propose well testing with step-wise changes of the choke opening over the possible operating range.
-In this case, we assume the choke opening to be within the range of 0.05 and 0.7 and we perform the well test with a choke opening step of 0.05.
-Also, we perform additional tests around the expected well operating point.
+To generate data for GB VFM, we propose well testing with step-wise changes of the choke opening over the possible operating range.
+In this case, we assume the choke opening to be within the range of 0.05 and 0.7 and we perform the well test with a choke opening increment of 0.05.
+Also, we perform a few additional tests around the expected well operating point.
 In this case, we expect the operating point to be within the range of 0.10 and 0.4 and perform several additional step changes over this range.
-The choke opening sequence used for well testing is shown in Fig. 4.
-We perform the same well test procedure every 180 days and then use the combination of the well test data for training as the time evolves.
+More information on the well testing procedure including visualization can be found under https://github.com/NRT23.

-The problem in this situation is the fact that the amount of data is limited, so that obtaining a validation and test datasets for model evaluation and overfitting control is difficult and case dependent.
-Moreover, even K-Fold crossvalidation may not help in this case, since there are only a few measurements for each point of the gradually changing choke opening.
+The problem in this situation is the fact that the amount of data is limited, so that obtaining a validation and test datasets for model evaluation and overfitting control is difficult.
+Even K-Fold cross-validation may not help in this case, since there are only a few measurements for each point of the gradually changing choke opening.
 In this work, we assume that there is no available data for model testing and train the model until the training dataset is well fitted.
 Table 2 shows the matrix of the datasets usage in Case 3.